awchiu23/CryptoTools/README.md

 - This tool calculates 24H borrow $ of Kraken accounts
 - Can be used to check against CryptoReporter's numbers, which are based on estimation

+## KrakenAlerter
+- This tool is for monitoring difference of Kraken spots to FTX spots

 ## KrakenTrader
 - Execution tool for Kraken to trade BTC margined spot
 - Has ability to work hedges off other exchanges